-According to ICMI, one of our favorite sources for both thought leadership and expos, contact center management is defined as:
+According to ICMI, one of our favorite sources of thought leadership and events, contact center management is defined as:

 “...the art of having the right number of properly skilled people and supporting resources in place at the right times to handle an accurately forecasted workload, at service level with quality.”

 On a tactical and resource level, customer contact centers combine and deploy three important internal resources: